How Many Miles Should a Used Engine Have? The Complete Mileage Guide

 Low Mileage: Under 60,000 miles

-These engines have significant life remaining and are ideal for vehicles you plan to keep long-term.
-They typically command premium prices but offer the best value for longevity.
+These engines typically have significant life remaining and are often ideal for vehicles you plan to keep long-term.
+They typically command premium prices.

 Average Mileage: 60,000 - 100,000 miles

-The sweet spot for most buyers.
-These engines offer a good balance of affordability and remaining lifespan, especially if well-maintained.
+A common choice for many buyers.
+These engines can offer a good balance of affordability and remaining lifespan, especially if well-maintained.

 Higher Mileage: 100,000 - 150,000 miles

-Can still be excellent choices for certain applications, particularly if the engine has documented maintenance and passes compression testing.
-Best for budget-conscious buyers or older vehicles.
+Can still be viable choices for certain applications, particularly if the engine has documented maintenance and passes compression testing.
+Often chosen by budget-conscious buyers or for older vehicles.

 High Mileage: Over 150,000 miles